iainurquhart/Nested-Entries/readme.md

-# Nested
+# Nested Channel Entries

 Proof of concept more than anything else...

-This module extends the channel:entries tag to allow nested access to the channel module with var_prefixes on nested variables.
+This (really simple) module extends the channel:entries tag to allow nested access to the channel module with var_prefixes on nested variables.

+Unsupported, use with some common sense aye.

 ## Example